AHIP currently is hiring for the following positions.

 Knowledge, Skills, and Abilities

-- Ability to communicate effectively orally and in writing
+- Ability to communicate effectively, both orally and in writing

 Education and Experience

-Any combination of education and experience equivalent to graduation from high school and a minimum of three years of construction experience
+Any combination of education and experience equivalent to graduation from high school.
+A minimum of one year of construction experience is preferred.

 Physical Condition and Nature of Work Contacts